 Finally, English speakers use the verb “be” as part of the present or past continuous verb tenses: “I am eating an apple,” “He is running.”

-Chinese speakers use 在 (zài) when they want to emphasize the continuous nature of the event they’re talking about.
+In this situation, Chinese speakers use 在 (zài) to emphasize the continuous nature of the event they’re talking about.

 我在吃苹果 (wǒ zài chī píng guǒ. — I am eating an apple.)